Markov Chain Monte Carlo Based on Deterministic Transformations: MCMC algorithms based on transformations on the state--space

 \section{MCMC algorithms based on transformations on the state--space}

 In this section we propose and study the TMCMC algorithms.
 First, we construct it for state-spaces of dimension one.
 This case is not of much interest because the state space is similar to the real line and numerical integration is quite efficient in this scenario.
 Nevertheless, construction of the TMCMC algorithm for one dimensional problems helps to generalize it to higher dimensions and points out its connections (similarities in one-dimension and dissimilarities in higher dimensions) with the MH algorithm.
-In Section \ref{sec:gtm:multivar} the TMCMC algorithm is generalized to higher dimensional state-spaces.
+In Sections \ref{sec:gtm:multivar} and \ref{sec:single_e} the TMCMC algorithm is generalized to higher dimensional state-spaces, the latter section considering the utility of single $\e$ in high dimensions.